 Stacy Margolin Potter, M.A., C.E.D.S., was a professional tennis player from 1977-1987.
 With victories over many Top 10 players, she reached a world ranking of No. 18.
-While attending the University of Southern California, she won the National Collegiate singles title as a freshman.
+While attending USC, she won the National Collegiate Singles Title as a freshman.
 She was also a member of the USC team which won the NCAA title the following year, playing the #1 singles position.
-Coming off the tour, Stacy coached the Women's Tennis Team at Pomona College.
+Coming off the tour, Stacy coached the women's tennis team at Pomona College.
 She then completed her studies at UCLA and received her Master's Degree in Clinical Psychology from Pepperdine University.
-Stacy worked at the Rader Institute for twelve years as an Eating Disorders Counselor and is now a Certified Health Coach.
+Stacy worked at Rader Institute for 12 years as an Eating Disorders Counselor and is now a Certified Health Coach.

 Presently, Stacy resides in Ojai, CA and operates Balanced Eating & Lifestyle Coaching, specializing in nutrition, eating and exercise behavior, weight loss, stress management, body image, lifestyle and motivation.
 She also performs body composition testing, weight training sessions and fitness consultations.

 On the physical side, Stacy and her husband, Ian, operate "Trails By Potter," a hiking, climbing and biking tour service throughout the Ojai Valley and Ventura for the past fifteen years. www.hikingojai.com

 Stacy continues to be involved in the tennis world through occasional coaching and charities.
 She enjoys yoga, running and living the Ojai life for eighteen years.